frankburgs/main/notes/software/javascript.md

 ```

 # Importing & exporting
+- Images in React may need to be imported as default imports ❔
 ``` js
 // Named import, multiple exports in one file import { moduleScopedVariable } from './exampleModule.js';